PubInv/PubInv/ideas/Project #24: Very simple heat engine with bistable magnetic device.md

 Note that even if we try to do this as a way to avoid the hot seal, we still are using the basic hydraulic amplification principle, as well as a free-piston linear actuator.
 So I need to be able to do both of those things to make this work.

+In a sense, this is a just a variation of the above idea.
+Both are using the idea of bistable device, magnetic or mechanical, to store energy until it can be released in a way that you can extract it and get usable power out, and have certainly that you can return to a state guaranteed to move be replicable when more heat is added.